tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

-I would be remiss if I did not also mention [Mypyc](https://github.com/mypyc/mypyc) (the optimizer and code generator for MyPy).
+I would be remiss if I did not also mention [Mypyc](https://github.com/mypyc/mypyc) (the optimizer and code generator for Mypy).
 Mypyc is very similar to Static Python in that it takes something that looks like Python with types and generates type-optimized code.
 It is different in that it generates C extensions.
 Depending on your use case---in particular, your deployment story---it may be the compiler that you want to use!
 The Black